lyonva/ScheduleBot/README.md

 With ScheduleBot you can quickly schedule events, state your prefered times for certain types of activities (exercise, homework, meetings, etc.) and quickly find out which times you have available to do more stuff.

+ScheduleBot is perfect for students, especially those who do a lot of their collabroation through Discord.
+This bot allows you to keep more information all in one place and minimize having to use an external tool just for scheduling your day-to-day activites.

 ![Setup](docs/img/Startup.gif)

 ## Getting started